Kavalam Narayana Panicker: Career

-In 1974, Kavalam shifted his residence to the state capital Thiruvananthapuram.
+In 1974, Kavalam moved his residence to the state capital Thiruvananthapuram.
 In this period his play Avanavan Kadamba was filmed by G. Aravindan.
 He has worked in many countries, including the former Soviet Union.
 In Greece he worked with Greek artists on a production of the Ilyayana, a fusion of the Indian Ramayana and the Greek epic Iliad.

 He has directed two movies about the greatest Kutiyattam maestro legendary actor Guru Mani Madhava Chakyar: Mani Madhava Chakyar: The Master at Work (1994) and Parvati Viraham (1993) in Kuttiyattam form featuring Mani Madhava Chakyar as Ravana.
 As a lyricist in Malayalam cinema, he has written for films like Ulsavapittennu, Manjadikuru (2008), Vadakakkoru Hridayam (1978) and Marmaram (1982).
 He won Kerala State Film Award for Best Lyrics for the latter two films.

 In 1993 Erin B. Mee directed his play Ottayan in New York City.
-The Village Voice said: "the haunting pungency of a rich Asian folk-theatre tradition shines through every stylized gesture."
+The Village Voice noted, "the haunting pungency of a rich Asian folk-theatre tradition shines through every stylized gesture."

-Erin B. Mee devotes an entire chapter of her book Theatre of Roots to Panikkar's work.
+Erin B. Mee devoted an entire chapter of her book Theatre of Roots to Panikkar's work.
 His work is also the subject of the volume K.N.
 Panikkar: The Theatre of Rasa edited by Udayan Vajpeyi.
 His play Aramba Chekkan is included in Drama Contemporary: India, edited by Erin B. Mee and Erin B. Mee conducted an interview with him for PAJ magazine and his work is the subject of an interview by Erin B. Mee in Seagull Theatre Quarterly: 1995 "The Use of Folk Philosophy in Kavalam Narayana Panikkar's Poetic Theatre of Transformation."
 Seagull Theatre Quarterly 7:58-62.

-He has remained a consultant at Asianet Communications and vice-chairman for Sangeet Natak Akademi, New Delhi.
+He served as a remained a consultant at Asianet Communications and as vice-chairman of the Sangeet Natak Akademi, New Delhi.